19hours/sg-statutes/Acts/Companies Act.md

 [13/87; 42/2005]

-(4) An order under this section shall not prejudice or prevent the implementation of any composition or scheme approved under section 210.
+(4) An order under this section shall not prejudice or prevent the implementation of any composition or scheme approved under section 210 or 211I.

 [13/87]

+[Act 15 of 2017 wef 23/05/2017]

 (5) Where the judicial management order is discharged, the judicial manager shall immediately send to the Registrar a copy of the order effecting the discharge.